 7. Keep Your Cats Secure on Moving Day

-One of the most important considerations when transporting cats across the country is their safety.
+When moving cross country with cats, one of the most important considerations is their safety.
 This is especially important if you’re going to be moving with her to another location during the day.

 Keep in mind that your feline will be meeting a lot of new faces and may act nervous as a result.
 The simplest way to keep it safe is to confine your cat to a room with a carrier and litter.
 Your little feline will be unconcerned about what’s happening because she’s been given her favorite dark enclosed space.